Air Abrasion (No Drill-Minimally Invasive Dentistry)

 Is Air Abrasion Safe?

 Yes.
-The only precaution needed before air abrasion are protective eye wear (to prevent eye irritation from the spray).
+The only precaution needed before air abrasion is protective eyewear (to prevent eye irritation from the spray).

 What Are the Advantages of Air Abrasion?